 6. Food markets, not just Mercado de San Miguel

 Madrid has a thriving indoor and outdoor market culture.
 My mother’s first experience with Madrid’s market scene was Mercado de San Miguel, naturally.
 While I do suggest taking your mom there, don’t forget about Madrid’s other markets.
 On my mom’s most recent visit, we went to Mercado del San Ildefonso in Malasaña and she was stunned by the architecture, vibrant food scene and open-air seating areas.
 Then there’s Mercado de San Antón in Chueca which is never a bad idea for its gourmet food stands and amazing rooftop bar (check out other rooftop bars here).
 Plus, virtually every weekend there’s an outdoor market (aside from the Rastro) and food festival in Madrid.
 Some of my suggestions are Madreat, Mercado de Productores and Mercado de Motores.
-You can check out Naked Madrid’s events page to find out about other markets and events like these.

 8. Desperate Literature, a charming international bookstore